For NBC, the covid Olympics will be a feat of strange movements and remote mystery

 In a control room, producer Matt Casey sat masked in front of a bank of monitors and countdown clocks running through the pre-show paces with host Kathryn Tappen in Tokyo.
 Casey read out a line Tappen would say: “These Olympics are unlike any that have come before them.”
 He then went from Tappen to correspondent Jessica Mendoza on the softball field in Fukushima, then to a broadcast booth in Stamford, pieces from the world’s most unifying event flying fragmented across thousands of miles.

 (Indoor volleyball could be the biggest example of NBC’s global bounce-around: from announcers at Tokyo’s Ariake Arena to a director at Comcast’s Sky in the United Kingdom to producers in a truck in Stamford and back again.
-Olympics producers also have rigged up studios and control rooms at CNBC in Englewood Cliffs, New Jersey; NBC’s 30 Rockefeller Plaza headquarters in New York City; and Telemundo in Miami to accommodate covid-related spillover.)
+Olympics producers also have rigged up studios and control rooms at CNBC in Englewood Cliffs, N.J.; NBC’s 30 Rockefeller Plaza headquarters in New York City; and Telemundo in Miami to accommodate covid-related spillover.)

 “If you told us we had to do it this way a decade ago we would have looked at you with fear in our eyes,” said NBC Sports’ Betsy Riley, who will produce Olympic track and field.
 "But the past year has been the ultimate stress test for how to do this.”